Trade Mark or Design?

 What is a registered design?

-It is a registered right which protects the design of the whole or part of a product and may arise from the lines, contours, colours, shape, texture, material or ornamentation of the product.
+It is a registered right which protects the aesthetic appearance of the whole or part of a product and may arise from the lines, contours, colours, shape, texture, material or ornamentation of the product.
 The product may even be a graphical symbol.

 What can be a trade mark but not a registered design?